hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 /dev/sdc       ext4      9.8G  137M  9.1G   2% /home/backupdata/95c10ca3f04efd493f9c946df9d3a65aace0f289cb7d4a0730424cc4846c5e7
 ```

-## 8.How to compress the data in volume
+## 8. How to compress the data in volume

 - enter the sftpserver container
 - cd the data dir